 Features of the product/service

-A salesperson may not necessarily need all the information for every call, but having it on the battle card will improve the pitch and help manage possible objections.
+A salesperson may not necessarily need all the information for every call, but having it on the battle card is the best way to improve the pitch and help manage possible objections.

 Tip – While we always advocate selling value over features, having access to easy-to-understand comparison charts will help your teams be more successful.

 This section should be a lightweight competitor overview.

 - Include a link to the competitor’s website.

 - What competitive sales tactics are they known to employ?

 - How much is it?